-At nightfall tonight and tomorrow – September 25 and 26, 2017 – watch for the waxing crescent moon to swing to the north of the star Antares and then the planet Saturn.
+At nightfall tonight and tomorrow – September 25 and 26, 2017 – watch for the waxing crescent moon to swing to the north of the star Antares, then to the north of the planet Saturn.

-Go outside as soon as the sun goes down and look for the moon.
+Just go outside as soon as the sun goes down and look for the moon.
 The moon will be in the general direction of sunset – to the left of the sunset as seen on these Northern Hemisphere autumn evenings – and above the sunset as seen from the Southern Hemisphere, where it’s now springtime.
-As darkness falls, two rather bright starlike lights pop out in the moon’s vicinity, the star Antares and the planet Saturn.
+As darkness falls, two rather bright starlike lights pop out in the moon’s vicinity.
+These are the star Antares and the planet Saturn.

 You can distinguish Antares and Saturn by color.
 Antares, the brightest star in the constellation Scorpius the Scorpion, glowers in a reddish hue while Saturn appears golden.
 Check out their colors this evening with either the eye alone or binoculars.